 Somewhere near the Gentile town of Caesarea Philippi, close to the base of Mount Hermon, Jesus speaks words to Peter, his chief apostle, that find no correspondence in ancient scripture: “I will give unto thee the keys of the kingdom of heaven” (Matthew 16:19).
 (Outside of scripture, Michael the Archangel appears as keyholder; see 3 Baruch 11:2 and 4 Baruch 9:5).
 The question arises, What is Jesus promising to Peter?
 What are these keys?
 Latter-day Saints usually think of keys as the divinely bestowed, authorizing powers that allow a priesthood holder to exercise priesthood authority when performing an ordinance such as a setting apart, or a baptism, or a sealing in a temple.
 Resting beside this LDS understanding of such priesthood and temple keys are patterns that illuminate how people in the New Testament world may have understood the nature of Peter’s keys.
 It will become clear that the promised keys bear links to “the gates of hell,” to the next world, and to a greater knowledge of God.

-Save the date for Wednesday, May 13, 2015, for the next BYU New Testament Commentary conference.
+Save the date for Friday, July 31, 2015, for the next BYU New Testament Commentary conference.
 The conference will be held on the BYU campus in Provo, Utah.
 The topic of this year’s conference is 1 Corinthians.
 The commentary on that book has been written by Michael Rhodes and Richard Draper and is under review by the committee.
 The conference will include a variety of presentations and discussions about this forthcoming volume in the commentary series and about Corinth, Paul, and LDS biblical studies in general.
 Anyone interested in New Testament studies will find this conference very helpful.
 The conference is free and open to the public.
 The schedule of speakers will be announced soon.
+Note: this date is a change from the previously announced date of May 13, 2015.